Tsuburaya Productions: Corporate buyout

 In October 2007, due to rising production costs, the Tsuburaya family sold the company to Japanese advertising agency TYO Inc., which then held an 80% stake in the company.
-Bandai, the main licensor of merchandise for the Ultra Series, acquired a 33.4% stake in 2007 with TYO transferring another 15.6% in 2009 giving Bandai a total of 49.9%.
+Bandai, the main licensor of merchandise for the Ultra Series, acquired a 33.4% stake in 2007 with TYO transferring another 15.6% to Namco Bandai Holdings in 2009 giving Namco Bandai a total of 49.9%.
 As a result, the old Kinuta office used by Tsuburaya as its head office was razed, and the company moved to newer facilities.
 Kazuo Tsuburaya, Eiji's grandson, stayed with the company on its board of directors.

 In 2010, pachinko maker Fields Corporation bought out TYO's 51% stake in Tsuburaya Productions, with Bandai retaining the remaining 49%.